FeatureBaseDB/www/content/blog/seed-round.md

 overlay_color = "green" # blue, green, or light
 +++

 Today, we are excited to announce the first close of a $5.4 million Seed Round led by Skylark Partners.
 With this investment, John Porter of Skylark will join Tom Meredith and me on our three person board.
-Other investors in the round include Ben Lamm, Hypergiant, Andrew Busey and Tony Robbins.
+Other investors in the round include Ben Lamm, Hypergiant, Chris Aniszczyk, Andrew Busey and Tony Robbins.

 <!--more-->